brunokoga/Montevideo/ultimateMagic_dir/spells/overwhelmingGrief.md

 **Saving Throw** Will negates (see text); **Spell Resistance** yes

 You cause a single opponent to become profoundly stricken with intense grief.
-He can take no actions, takes a –2 penalty to Armor Class, and loses his Dexterity bonus (if any.
+He can take no actions, takes a –2 penalty to Armor Class, and loses his Dexterity bonus (if any).
 He can attempt a new save each round to break the spell's effect.